AndriesJacobus/MarsRoverChallenge/README.md

 # Wi-I-Cloud
-Custom cloud front-end to connect to the Teqcon Sigfox back-end and manage IoT devices for security perimeters.
+Custom cloud back-end and React-ive front-end view to connect to the Teqcon Sigfox back-end and manage IoT devices for security perimeters.
 Currently we are busy with the first iteration of the project - the **MVP Phase One**.

 ## Code Initialization and Running